Affadine/DataVisualization/README.md

 On this project, we set up four visualizations, showing the geographical distribution of the data, the evolution over time and also a study by country on the proliferation of different bee species.

-Contributors : <span style="color:white">HOSSAIN Shajjad, BAMBA William, GLASS Philippe, HAMAT Abdoulaye.
+Contributors : HOSSAIN Shajjad, BAMBA William, GLASS Philippe, HAMAT Abdoulaye.
-(Masters 2nd years students).</span>
+(Masters 2nd years students).

 Data Source : atlashymenoptera.net